 A Picture is Worth a Thousand Words

-Even Sigmund Freud had this frustration with words, “We experienced a dream predominantly in visual images…part of the difficulty of giving an account of dreams is due to our having to translate these images into words.
-‘I could draw it,’ a dreamer often says to us, ‘but I don’t know how to say it.'”
+“We experienced a dream predominantly in visual images… part of the difficulty of giving an account of dreams is due to our having to translate these images into words.
+‘I could draw it,’ a dreamer often says to us, ‘but I don’t know how to say it.'” – S. Freud

-Sometimes an image, or a piece, can convey more meaning than our words ever could.
+Sometimes an image, or a song, can convey more meaning than our words ever could.

 History of Art Therapy